 Coronavirus emergency guidance for school transport and other council passenger transport

-On 22 February 2021 the Prime Minister announced a roadmap to the easing of the latest COVID-19 lockdown.
-On the 8 March 2021 all schools and colleges will re-open for all pupils and students.
-To continue to keep everyone as safe as possible, we much appreciate operators, parents and pupils following this guidance here to help make transport as COVID safe as possible.
-By working together will we keep everyone safe as they can be.
-The offer of COVID-19 safe school transport is made by the local authority to parents/pupils, but if parents/pupils do not wish to accept the offer, they can make their own alternative arrangements for transport to and from school.
+Even so, to continue to keep everyone as safe as possible into the autumn term 2021 we would appreciate it if operators, parents and pupils continue to follow government Covid-19 guidance.
+By working together we'll keep everyone as safe as they can be.
+The offer of Covid-19 safe school transport is made by the local authority to parents/pupils, but if any parents wish to make their own alternative transport arrangements at their cost this will be understood.

 General COVID-19 guidance